numba/numba/docs/source/user/parallel.rst

 :func:`numba.set_parallel_chunksize` returns the previous value of the chunksize.
 The current value of the parallel chunk size can be obtained by calling :func:`numba.get_parallel_chunksize`.
-Both of these functions can be used from standard Python and from Numba jitted functions as shown below.
+Both of these functions can be used from standard Python and from within Numba JIT compiled functions as shown below.
 Both invocations of ``func1`` would be executed with a chunk size of 4 whereas ``func2`` would use a chunk size of 8.